chris1111/VoodooHDA-2.9.2-Clover/README.md

 ### Packager chris1111

-This a app Package create with PackageMaker
+This a Mac OS X Package create with PackageMaker

 VoodooHDA is an open source audio driver for devices compliant with the Intel High Definition Audio (HDA) specification.
 It is intended as an Intel-only replacement for AppleHDA on Mac OS X with support for a wide range of audio controllers and codecs.